Shed Details and Management

 Short Talks – The President has also called for members who are prepared to give a short talk of 10-15mins to members on BBQ days or other days when meeting plans go awry for one of the many reasons they can.
 Contact the president preferably at his email address or phone no listed on the site contacts page

 Editors Wanted for Shed Newsletter?
 Phil has been doing this job since September 2009 & it’s time for a change.
 The Newsletter is issued weekly & is prepared using Microsoft Word.
 If you have modest writing & Word skills then you can perform this role.
 Naturally Phil will provide required training & ongoing support.
 Maybe you don’t want to be permanent editor but would be happy to go on a roster with other interested members.
 Either way, please contact Phil on 0428 581 935 or email@example.com if you can assist with Newsletter releases.
-Its understood that Drew McD & John Edge have expressed their interest; however one or two more would be welcomed.

 There are some basic rules of courtesy at our meetings, especially when we enjoy the company of guest speakers.
 Please: